Sthembiso Ngcobo

-Sthembiso Ngcobo (born 24 September 1983 in Durban, KwaZulu-Natal) is a South African association football striker for Premier Soccer League club Free State Stars.
+Sthembiso Ngcobo (born 24 September 1983 in Durban) is a South African association football striker for Premier Soccer League club Free State Stars, Kaizer Chiefs, AmaZulu and Bidvest Wits.

 Career

 He signed for promotion gaining Free State Stars before the start of the 2007–08 Premier Soccer League season from National First Division side Durban Stars.
 His first season in the top flight was a huge success with him gaining a call up to the national squad.
 He moved to Kaizer Chiefs for the 2010–11 Premier Soccer League.